 - To send press releases with relevant information about your campaign

-- Do follow up on any replies from the media if they are interested in getting more information or scheduling an interview
+- Do follow up on any replies from the media if they are interested in getting more info or scheduling an interview

 - Make sure you know what they want to hear and how to speak their language

-- Know the publication’s editorial stance on key issues that matter to them
+- Know the publication’s editorial stance on critical issues that matter to them

 - Find out who is most influential in that publication’s newsroom and get in touch with them directly via email or phone call rather than going through an assistant or publicist

-- Be persistent but respectful, don’t give up if you’re not hearing back from a reporter for a while- it may just be because they are swamped with work!
+- Be persistent but respectful, and don’t give up if you’re not hearing back from a reporter for a while- it may be because they are swamped with work!

-- Don’t send a long email; keep it short and to the point
+- Please don’t send a long email; keep it short and to the point

-- Don’t attach any files unless they’re relevant to what you’re pitching
+- Please don’t attach any files unless they’re relevant to what you’re pitching

 - Do make sure that you are not sending out too many emails at once- wait a few days between each one